 -Persistent cravings may signal that you need to work on a specific area of your recovery.
 Pay attention when and how they arise.

--Be especially mindful with how you handle the highs and lows of your life.
+-Be especially mindful of how you handle the highs and lows of your life.

 -Talking to a sponsor, therapist, or support group about your cravings can help.